Big Japanese manufacturers remain gloomy as external demand ebbs - survey

 TOKYO, April 19 (Reuters) - Big Japanese manufacturers remained pessimistic in April for a fourth straight month as jitters over Western banks added to slowing global growth, the monthly Reuters Tankan survey showed on Wednesday, dimming prospects for an export-led recovery.

+However, it also showed the service sector mood improved for a second straight month to a four-month high, signalling a post-COVID economic recovery led by inbound tourism, which has boosted restaurants and retailers.

+"The survey confirmed the economy is on track for a post-coronavirus recovery backed by service-sector firms, although manufacturers are affected by a slowdown in global demand," said Yoshimasa Maruyama, chief economist at SMBC Nikko Securities.

-The Reuters Tankan, which closely tracks the Bank of Japan's (BOA) quarterly key tankan survey, canvassed 493 big non-financial firms, of which 239 responded during the April 5-14 period on condition of anonymity.
+The Reuters Tankan, which closely tracks the Bank of Japan's (BOA) quarterly key tankan survey, canvassed 493 big non-financial firms.
+About 240 firms responded during the April 5-14 period on condition of anonymity.

-It showed the mood in the service sector improved for a second straight month to reach a four-month high, reflecting a post-COVID recovery led by inbound tourism that has boosted restaurants and retailers.
+On the other hand, service-sector firms sounded more upbeat on the current business situation.

+"Private consumption has come back to life as a reaction against a pullback in demand caused by the coronavirus pandemic," a manager at a retailer wrote in the survey.

-The sentiment index for big manufacturers in the Reuters Tankan survey stood at minus 3, unchanged from the previous month, according to the survey.
+The sentiment index for big manufacturers in the Reuters Tankan survey stood at minus 3, unchanged from the previous month and posting a fourth straight month of negative readings, according to the survey.

+It was the longest such sequence since an 18-month run of negative sentiment through the start of 2021 in the wake of the COVID outbreak.

 The Reuters Tankan manufacturers index is expected to rebound to plus 7 over the next three months.